pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

       1. Click **Generate token** and copy the new token to your clipboard.

-1. Return to the Pantheon Organization Dashboard where you are creating the Custom Upstream.
+1. [Return to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) where you are creating the Custom Upstream.

 1. Paste your new GitHub access token.